-Mini-Assignments: There are ten small assignments spaced throughout the semester.
+Mini-Assignments: There is a short writing assignment due every week of the semester.
 The assignment descriptions are be posted on eLearning Commons (eLC).
 Assignments are due at the beginning of class during the assigned week.
 The assignments may not be turned in late, but they may be turned in early if you know that you will be missing class for some reason.
-You are allowed to redo one assignment in order to raise your grade on that assignment.